shmorri/docs-casa-prod/docs/source/index.md

 ## Overview

-Gluu Casa ("Casa") is a self-service web portal for end-users to manage authentication and authorization preferences for their account in a [Gluu Server](https://gluu.org/docs/ce).
+Gluu Casa ("Casa") is a self-service web portal for end-users to manage security preferences for their account in a [Gluu Server](https://gluu.org/docs/ce).

 For example, as people interact with an organization's digital services, they may need to: